Flooding and Sewage Coalition logo.

 How can you or your organization contribute?

-Contact: Bre’Shaun Reddick, Project Manager, breddick@greatlakes.org
+Bre’Shaun Reddick, Local Partnerships & Project Manager, floodingandsewage@greatlakes.org

 Download an overview of this project.

-Current Coalition partners:
+Current Coalition partners